-- Comment 5 OIG disagrees with loanDepot's statement that it was not provided due process and was not given adequate time to review and respond to the audit report.
+OIG disagrees with loanDepot's statement that it was not provided due process and was not given adequate time to review and respond to the audit report.
 It is OIG's standard practice to provide auditees 10 to 15 days to respond to a discussion draft audit report.
 Extensions are granted at the discretion of the Regional Audit Manager; however, loanDepot did not provide a compelling reason for a significant extension. loanDepot was aware of the downpayment assistance issues identified in the audit report well before they were required to provide comments on September 23, 2015.
 As early as July 17, 2015, loanDepot became aware of an OIG audit report, 2015-LA-1005 issued July 9, 2015, that had a similar finding related to housing finance agency downpayment assistance programs.
 That audit report discussed premium pricing, the definition of gift funds, and housing finance agency funding structures.
-In addition, OIG provided a finding outline to loanDepot on August 14, 2015 (August 11, 2015 for the spin off audit focusing on the Golden State HFA referenced in loanDepot's response) that contained language similar to what appears in the audit report.
-The discussion draft report was provided to loanDepot on September 10, 2015. loanDepot was therefore aware of the issues for over 2 months before the due date for comments.
-Finally, the due date for loanDepot's response was maintained for this report to coincide with the extension granted for its response to the spin off audit report.
-As the issues identified in the two reports were nearly identical, and the two reports could therefore be jointly addressed by loanDepot, we determine no further extensions were necessary. - Comment 6 loanDepot requested that OIG withhold publication of the audit report based on the seriousness of the findings and reasoning set forth in its response.
+In addition, OIG provided a finding outline to loanDepot on August 11, 2015 that contained language similar to what appears in the audit report.
+The discussion draft report was provided to loanDepot on September 3, 2015 with a due date to comment of September 17, 2015. loanDepot was therefore aware of the issues for over two months before the due date for comments. loanDepot initially requested an extension of 4 weeks, or until October 17, 2015.
+During the exit conference, loanDepot reduced their request to two weeks, or October 1, 2015.
+OIG provided an extension from September 17, 2015 to September 23, 2015; an increase from 15 to 21 days.

+loanDepot requested that OIG withhold publication of the audit report based on the seriousness of the findings and reasoning set forth in its response.
 OIG has determined not to withhold publication of the audit report as the response provided by loanDepot did not contain sufficient mitigating factors or supporting documents that would significantly change the facts of the findings.
-OIG included loanDepot's response in its entirety in appendix B of the report, including exhibits.
+OIG included loanDepot's response in its entirety in appendix B of the audit report, including exhibits.